Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 projects it can be simpler to keep them together.
 In this case we would remove the `test` directory and move the tests into `src`.
 Dont forget to also move the `(inline_tests)` stanza to the dune file in `src`.

+### Using mli files

+Using mli files is generally recommened, though not necessary.
+Especially as files get larger and more complicated it can be very useful to control what is exported from Ocaml modules.

+That being said, for simpler designs it is reasonable to not want to write them.
+When not included, all top level values will be exported.